We advocate for your business needs

 Contact: alan.mcdonald@ema.co.nz

-Focus areas: Immigration, Education, Skills, Infrastructure
+Focus areas: Immigration, Education, Skills, Infrastructure, Research and Development

 Contact: lucy.comfort@ema.co.nz